RULES

 Changes submitted after the entry change deadline will incur a $5 change fee per update.
 Changes requested on site at the event will incur a $10 change fee per update.
 To avoid additional fees, all edits should be completed by the designated deadline.
 Competitive level changes are not permitted at the event, with the sole exception of adjustments made by ID Dance Competitions to promote a fair and balanced competitive environment.
 In these cases, routines or dancers may only be leveled up, at ID’s discretion.
 Category changes may be accepted on site for a $10 fee per change.

 ID schedules are thoughtfully designed to allow for a minimum of three routines between performances for costume changes.
 If dancers have quick changes, our backstage team will work proactively to support a smooth transition.
+Routines face deductions who are late to their scheduled performance time.

 Studios may submit schedule requests during registration; however, ID Dance Competitions cannot guarantee any schedule requests.
 Our scheduling team makes every effort to accommodate requests while maintaining fairness and overall event flow.